 Vacuum Decay Method

-In line with the FDA approved ASTM F2338-09 standard test method and USP 1207 guidelines, the Multi-Q with vacuum decay method is developed to detect leaks in vials, ampoules, bottles, pre-filled syringes, blow fill seal strips, medical devices, trays and other containers containing water-based liquid, down to 5μm*.
+In line with the FDA approved ASTM F2338-24 standard test method and USP 1207 guidelines, the Multi-Q with vacuum decay method is developed to detect leaks in vials, ampoules, bottles, pre-filled syringes, blow fill seal strips, medical devices, trays and other containers containing water-based liquid, as low as 5μm*.

 * Dependent on container type and content